 Single party consent to audio-taping is permitted.
 Under N.D.
 Cent.
-Code § 12.1-15-02(3)(c) (Interception of wire or oral communications-Eavesdropping), c.
-(1) The actor was a party to the communication or one of the parties to the communication had given prior consent to such interception, and (2) such communication was not intercepted for the purpose of committing a crime or other unlawful harm.
+Code § 12.1-15-02(3)(c) (Interception of wire or oral communications-Eavesdropping),

 3. It is a defense to a prosecution under subsection 1 [crime of interception] that: